 Here is the list of problems whose solutions are worked out in the videos (listed in 3rd edition order).
 These would constitute reasonable assignments.
 For additional practice most of the odd numbered problems have (bare) answers in the back of the student edition of the book.

-The DVD course makes heavy use of computational tools, primarily a scientific calculator, spreadsheet programming, Geogebra, and Sage.
+The course is distributed on an 8GB reusable flash drive.
+It makes heavy use of computational tools, primarily a scientific calculator, spreadsheet programming, Geogebra, and Sage.

-I have been working a lot with the new software tool, Geogebra and am using it heavily in lieu of “graphing calculators.”
-Download it and start playing with it.
-(The Geogebra files referenced in the Precalculus course can be downloaded here.)
+In this course I make heavy use of Geogebra in lieu of “graphing calculators.”
+Download it and start getting to know it.
 Graphing calculators are severely limited by their clumsy user interfaces and small screen sizes.
-All students using these DVDs are using computers, so software on a larger platform makes sense.
+All students using this course are using computers, so graphing anc computational software on a larger platform makes sense.

 One step I am taking in this course is to introduce RPN calculators, the system developed for scientific calculators by Hewlett-Packard.
 A pocket calculator should be optimized to be able to evaluate expressions fluently and reliably.
 RPN logic takes some learning at first, but it is wonderful for its fluency and reliability.
 I describe my HP calculator as an “extension of my brain.”
 (I highly recommend students at this level invest in an HP-35s calculator, in the $50 range.)
 The on-screen calculator Calc98, which Math Without Borders students have seen since Algebra 1, has the ability to switch into RPN mode.
 Download it and use it to familiarize yourself with RPN notation!
 Students are free to use any calculator they have in any mode they like, but in this course I will be doing the on-screen calculations in RPN.